 In the six years since, I have done a bunch of stuff, and learned a lot more.
 If you had asked me six years ago, immediately after I had read Hackers and Painters, I’d have told you that people are hackers, or they aren’t.
 I now think I was mistaken.

 Instead, imagine there exists a continuum of personalities dependent upon the level of discipline, or rigour required of one’s work.
-Over to the left, you would have artists, whose works are relatively free from rigour , and over to the right, you would have scientists/scholars, whose work is extremely rigourous.
+Over to the left, you would have artists, whose works are relatively free from rigour * see also: post-modernism, and why I keep ragging on it , and over to the right, you would have scientists/scholars, whose work is extremely rigourous.
 In the middle somewhere, you would have hackers and engineers.
 Conversely, it can also be seen as the art-science continuum of works.
 If I were to imagine it in picture form, it’d look something like this:

-There are no positive or negative connotations associated with rigour, or lack thereof .
+There are no positive or negative connotations associated with rigour, or lack thereof * Of course, there will be people like Luce Irigaray who could try to claim that I’m making a sexed statement by favouring scientists to the right and oppressing the arts because I labelled it on the left .
 I use rigour here in the sense of academic rigour.
 In academia, particularly the sciences, one’s work must be able to stand up to the scrutiny of one’s peers, and there are objective ways of doing so.
 It isn’t so with being an artist.
 Using pg’s painters as an example, there are so many subjective ways of determining what is a good painting and what isn’t.
 I do not get Jackson Pollock, but there are many who do.